 As pianist, he is awarded at “Piano Competition Real Club Náutico de Vigo” and “V Music Excellence Awards Mans Futuro”, thanks to which he records a CD with repertoire classics and his own works.

-Nowadays he combines teaching, as professor at Music Conservatory Vigo, with his work as independent musician.
+Nowadays he combines teaching, as professor at Music Conservatory Pontevedra, with his work as independent musician.